Murders of Raul and Brisenia Flores: Jason Eugene Bush

 Jason Eugene "Gunny" Bush (born LaGrande, Oregon August 11, 1974) of Meadview, Arizona, was MAD's National Director of Operations.
 Bush had previously been charged with the September 1997 execution-style killing of an Aryan Nation associate, Jonathan Bumstead, for supposedly committing the "crime" of "being a 'race-traitor'".
 That same year, Bush was imprisoned for car theft and for possession of a firearm, which was unlawful because of Bush's earlier felony conviction.

 After his release from prison in 2003, Bush moved to Sandpoint, Idaho, where he lived until 2007.
 He is suspected in two additional killings that occurred in 1997.
-According to information provided to Washington state detectives, Bush is alleged to have shown up at the homes of acquaintances covered in blood and asked to be allowed to clean up, after he had "just finished taking care of some business."
+According to information provided to Washington State detectives, Bush is alleged to have shown up at the homes of acquaintances covered in blood and asked to be allowed to clean up, after he had "just finished taking care of some business."
 Detectives sought to find links to unresolved cases.

 Bush, who was Forde's second-in-command, had ties to Aryan Nations, a white supremacist organization.
-After his arrest in the murders of Raul and Brisenia Flores, Bush was charged in June 2009 with the 1997 murder of Hector Lopez Partida in Wenatchee, Washington based on DNA evidence.
+After his arrest in the murders of Raul and Brisenia Flores, Bush was charged in June 2009 with the 1997 murder of Hector Lopez Partida in Wenatchee, Washington after being linked via DNA evidence.
 In April 2011, Bush was sentenced to death, and in May 2011, received another 78 years for other crimes.
 Bush's appeal of his death sentence was rejected in 2018.